CICE-Consortium/CICE/doc/source/user_guide/ug_case_settings.rst

-   "", "``default``", "ocean/land mask set internally, land in upper left and lower right of domain, ", "" "", "``file``", "ocean/land mask setup read from file, see kmt_file", "" "", "``wall``", "ocean/land mask set at right edge of domain", "" "``latrefrect``","real","lower left corner lat for rectgrid in deg", "71.35" "``lonrefrect``","real","lower left corner lon for rectgrid in deg", "-156.5" "``nblyr``", "integer", "number of zbgc layers", "0"
+   "", "``default``", "ocean/land mask set internally, land in upper left and lower right of domain, ", "" "", "``file``", "ocean/land mask setup read from file, see kmt_file", "" "", "``wall``", "ocean/land mask set at right edge of domain", "" "", "``none``", "no ocean/land mask set, i.e. no land cells, for idealized testing and development only", "" "``latrefrect``","real","lower left corner lat for rectgrid in deg", "71.35" "``lonrefrect``","real","lower left corner lon for rectgrid in deg", "-156.5" "``nblyr``", "integer", "number of zbgc layers", "0"